iyreshot/Modlist/README.md

 ## Some Notes On Basic System Set Up:

-This mod list IS graphically taxing on the hardware but systems can run it if they have the room to breathe.
+-This mod list IS graphically taxing on the hardware but systems can run it if they have the room to breathe.
 I'm not going to hold your hand on this, and assume you know Google-fu for anything you don't understand here.

 1. Turn off any start up programs or background programs that do not need to be on while running the game.